Gray Space Innovation

 While the Nest modus operandi for gray space innovation is to take very boring, "dumb" things and make them smart and sustainable, we can only imagine the developments now that Nest Labs is owned by Google.
 Please watch the following 2:12 video.

-Transcript of How Nest Learning Thermostat Learns
+Video: How Nest Learning Thermostat Learns (2:12)

 This is an example of a fairly straightforward concept, packaged elegantly, sold brilliantly, and benefiting from tremendous efficiencies of scale.
 Battery backups for homes, and even home-built power cells to capture solar energy, have been around for years, but, like Nest, Tesla is making it interesting and feasible for the common homeowner.
 If you wonder about Tesla's ability to make battery backup interesting, consider that they booked $800 million of preorders in the first week, on track to surpass the iPhone for one of the most successful new product launches in recent history.
 Please watch the following 4:00 video.